Last Updated on

 From artist’s homes and wine tasting to modern history and charming medieval villages, there’s a lot to do.
 So let’s see what’s on offer…

-P.S When in France, you better also check out our in-depth guides to Lyon (best things to do, where to stay and the best hotels to stay in!).
+P.S If you’re looking to travel around France, check out our in-depth guides to Lyon (best things to do, where to stay and the best hotels to stay in!).
 Marseille has some stellar things to do, places to stay and more awesome hotels to stay in!
-If you’re looking to travel around France, our epic local guide to the 45 best things to do in France is designed to help you find an amazing day trip – no matter who you are travelling with!
+Plus, our epic local guide to the 45 best things to do in France is designed to help you find an amazing day trip – no matter who you are travelling with!

 Table of Contents